Hardware Wars: Synopsis

 The film begins with a parody of the 20th Century Fox logo with "Fox" being replaced with "Foss" (a reference to filmmaker Ernie Fosselius) followed by the text "Meanwhile — in another part of the galaxy — later that same day" (parodying the Star Wars opening crawl "A long time ago in a galaxy far, far away....").

-A household steam iron flies through space, fleeing a toaster, which fires toast at it.
-Two robots named 4-Q-2 (who looks like the Tin Man from the 1939 film The Wizard of Oz) and Artie-Deco (a canister vacuum cleaner), escape from the evil Empire.
+A household steam iron flies through space, fleeing a toaster, which fires toast at it, disabling it.
+Two robots named 4-Q-2 (“fuck-you-too”, and who resembles the Tin Man from the 1939 film The Wizard of Oz) and Artie-Deco (a canister vacuum cleaner), escape from the evil Empire.
 After launching from the ship (a cassette player) in an escape pod (a cassette tape), they land on a desert planet (a watermelon).
-They are found by young Fluke Starbucker, who finds a video message saved on Artie-Deco.
+They are found by young Fluke Starbucker, who finds a holographic message recorded in Artie-Deco's memory banks.
 It is a loop of Princess Anne-Droid saying "Help me, Augie Ben Doggie, you're my only hope."
-Upon meeting Augie "Ben" Doggie (of the venerable Red-Eye Knights), Fluke receives his father's lightsaber (a flashlight).
+Upon meeting Augie "Ben" Doggie (of the venerable Red-Eye Knights, a pun on The Order of the Jedi Knights), Fluke receives his father's lightsaber (a flashlight).
 After tricking the Imperial Steam Trooper guards (steam cabinets) to let them into the city, they reach a cantina, which Fluke describes as "too weird".
-The cantina is a country-and-western bar, where they meet space renegade Ham Salad and Chewchilla the Wookiee Monster (a puppet that resembles Cookie Monster from Sesame Street).
-Meanwhile, the villainous Darph Nader is interrogating the princess.
+The cantina is a country-and-western bar, where they meet space renegade Ham Salad and Chewchilla the Wookiee Monster (a puppet that resembles an orange version of Cookie Monster from Sesame Street).
+Meanwhile, the villainous Darph Nader (a pun on Ralph Nader) is interrogating the princess.
 When she refuses to talk (because she can't understand him; his speech is muffled by his welder's mask), he destroys her peaceful home planet, Basketball (a basketball).